MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer

 For AVOS, we test on three standard datasets: DAVIS'16 ~\cite{perazzi2016benchmark}, YouTube-Objects~\cite{prest2012learning} and MoCA (Moving Camouflaged Animals)~\cite{lamdouar2020betrayed}.
 DAVIS'16 is a widely adopted AVOS benchmark, while YouTube-Objects is another large-scale VOS dataset.
 MoCA is the most challenging motion segmentation dataset available, as in the absence of motion the camouflaged animals are almost indistinguishable from the background by appearance alone (\ie colour and texture).
-For actor/action segmentation, we use the A2D dataset~\cite{xu2015can}.
+For actor-action segmentation, we use the A2D dataset~\cite{xu2015can}, which is standard for that task.
+For video semantic segmentation, we use the VSPW dataset~\cite{miao2021vspw}, which is a large-scale video semantic segmentation dataset with pixel-level annotations for 124 categories.
+For multimodal audio-visual segmentation, we use the AVSBench dataset\cite{zhou2022audio}, which has two subsets: one with single sound sources and the other with mutliple sound sources.
 For all datasets we use its standard evaluation protocol.
-Further dataset details are provided in the appendix.